cies/kubuntu-setup/README.md

 See the on topic READMEs in the sub directories.

-Usually I start with `kde` and `zsh` to avoid annoyance getting the others done.
+Usually I start with `kde` and `zsh` to avoid annoyances getting the others done.